Syncano/syncano-android/README.md

 # Syncano Android library

+## Overview
+---

+syncano-android is a library written in Java that provides communication with Syncano via HTTP RESTful interface and TCP sokects.

+Its full source code can be found on [GitHub](https://github.com/Syncano/syncano-android).

 ## Installation:
 ---

-Get source code from [Syncano Android Library on GitHub](https://github.com/Syncano/syncano-android) and connect as an Android Library to your project.
+Get source code from [Syncano Android Library on GitHub](https://github.com/Syncano/syncano-android) or [download the archive from GitHub](https://github.com/Syncano/syncano-android/archive/master.zip).

+Then, add the library to your project under Eclipse IDE using `File -> Import` and choose `Android -> Existing Android Code Into Workspace`.

+Right click you project under IDE and choose `Properties`.
+Under `Android` group, you can add our library using `Add` button in `Library` section.

+That's it, now you can use it in your own project!

 ## Required permissions
 ---

+To use the library, you have to add following permissions to your `AndroidManifest.xml` file.

 ```
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />